Proheel Heel Elevators for Leg Length Discrepancy

 An unaddressed limb length discrepancy can give rise to a number of postural problems, including lower back pain.
 By lifting the shorter limb from under the heel, posture can be returned to normal and pain-free walking restored.

-The Proheel Heel Elevator is a rearfoot moulded orthotic made that provides effective heel elevation.
-Featuring a robust heel cup, the Proheel provides excellent stability, support and comfort and is ideal for correcting a number of problems.
+The Proheel Heel Elevators for Leg Length Discrepancy are rearfoot moulded orthotics made to offer effective heel elevation.
+Featuring a robust heel cup, the Proheel Elevators provide excellent stability, support and comfort and are ideal for correcting a number of problems.

 - 1 x Pair of Heel Elevators